Vacuum birefringence and the polarized X-ray emission from a radio magnetar: Supplementary Materials

-After using DS9 to identify the peak of the centroid of the IXPE observation as being (474.37962, 563.01254), we utilized the software \texttt{ixpeobssim} version 31.0.1 to perform data cleaning and extract high level data products, including spectra, lightcurves, and binned polarization cubes.
+After using DS9 to identify the peak of the centroid of the IXPE observation, we utilized the software \texttt{ixpeobssim} version 31.0.1 to perform data cleaning and extract high level data products, including spectra, lightcurves, and binned polarization cubes.
 The \texttt{ixpeobssim} task \texttt{xpradialprofiles} allowed us to examine the radial profiles and identify the extraction region size that optimized the data's signal-to-noise ratio.
 Based on the radial profiles, we selected a circular source region of 0.5' and an annular background with an inner radius of 2.5' and outer radius of 4.5'.
 For the energy and phase-resolved products, we select the instrument response functions (IRFs) as ixpe:obssim*:v13 from \texttt{ixpeobssim}’s pseudo-CALDB which provides the arf, rmf, PSF, vignetting functions, modulation factors, and modulation responses corresponding to the observation date \cite{baldini_2022_softX_ixpe}.
-For the spectral products, we generated the arf, rmf, and mrf for each detector via the HEASoft tool \texttt{ixpecalcarf} and uploaded each corresponding response to Xspec during the spectral fitting.
+For the spectral products, we generated the arf and mrf for each detector via the HEASoft tool \texttt{ixpecalcarf} and utilized the corresponding responses within Xspec during the spectral fitting.
+We verified that swapping the ixpeobssim arf and rmf curves with those built with HEASoft, or vice versa, returned consistent results.

 The intensity X-ray pulse profiles are binned according to 32 equally spaced bins.
 The phase-resolved polarization degree and angle, on the other hand, were calculated according to 7 inhomogeneous phase bins to sample the morphology seen in both the radio and the X-ray intensity profiles.